-Fragile and Delicate items should not be packed in Jiffy Bags or Padded Envelopes as they will be traveling with lots of other parcels which may be bigger and heavier.
+Fragile and Delicate items, like glass, should not be packed in Jiffy Bags, Padded Envelopes or Bubblewrap alone, as they will be traveling with lots of other parcels which may be bigger and heavier.
 These should be boxed securely to the standards laid out in our packing advice section.

 Use lots of cushioning around the walls of your box.
 Use at least 5cm of padding all around the box

 When you are finished packing your parcel you need to make sure it’s all sealed up correctly.
 Seal your parcel with strong durable 5cm packing tape.
 Remember don't be mean and use lots of tape.

 Do not tape multiple packages together as one package.
 They may become loose and get misplaced if the shipping lable remians on one package only.
 It is also easier for damage to occur.

 If your parcel is heavy, please remember to mark the box with ‘Heavy’ and let the courier know about it.

 To ensure your parcel arrives at its destination undamaged it is very important to use correct packaging.
 Below are a few handy do’s and dont’s which will help ensure your parcel arrives safe and sound